-- 11. On RCM Ops Center, use the rcm pause switchover true CLI command to prevent UP(F) switchover. - 12.
-On all UPs, update the compression algorithm to LZ4 (in Day-0.5 config and running-config) across the redundancy group level.

-Use the show config context context name or show config url url CLI command to verify if checkpoint session compression lz4 CLI command is enabled.

-13. Restart all the CheckpointMgr containers and wait for all the checkpoints to resync, or perform RCM HA.
+- 1. On RCM Ops Center, use the rcm pause switchover true CLI command to prevent UP(F) switchover. - 2.
+On all UPs, update the compression algorithm to LZ4 (in Day-0.5 config and running-config) across the redundancy group level. - Use the show config context context_name or show config url url CLI command to verify if checkpoint session compression lz4 CLI command is enabled. - 3.
+Restart all the CheckpointMgr containers and wait for all checkpoints to resync or perform RCM HA. - kubectl -n [rcm-namespace] rollout restart statefulset rcm-checkpointmgr - During RCM HA switchover, run the rcm migrate primary CLI command on the primary RCM Ops Center. - NOTE: The docker container runtime is replaced by containerd container runtime.
+The docker CLI command is replaced by the nerdctl --namespace k8s.io CLI.
+The term "docker" is retained as an alias in the nerdctl command for convenience purposes. - 4.
+Use the rcm pause switchover false CLI command to revert the rcm pause switchover value to

-For example,

-kubectl -n rcm get pod rcm-checkpointmgr-0 -o yaml | grep -i "containerID: docker sudo docker restart

-'''

-- containerID:

-docker://3f7e6b10a1be3005424eae148cca2905df8e24e0a549069dfacba533c7b57bf3

-'''

-3f7e6b10a1be3005424eae148cca2905df8e24e0a549069dfacba533c7b57bf3

-[sudo] password:

-3f7e6b10a1be3005424eae148cca2905df8e24e0a549069dfacba533c7b57bf3

-In case of RCM HA, execute the rcm migrate primary CLI command on the primary RCM Ops Center.

-14. Use the rcm pause switchover false CLI command to revert the rcm pause switchover value to false.